yuanyan/mobi/README.md

 Mobi
 ====
-> Framework for mobile platform.
+> UI framework for mobile web.

 ## Features
 * Mobile Only